 Moreover, by sending emails that you know your inactive subscribers won’t open, you are wasting precious resources on them.
 This is especially applicable when your ESP charges you based on the monthly send volume.

 Having a re-engagement automation set-up is an important step in email campaign management workflow.
 The success of an email marketer depends on how well they can monitor the progress of a customer in the sales funnel and enhance their experience by modifying the emails as needed.
-If you are looking to learn the ropes of email campaign management for your Win-back campaigns, this ebook on Campaign Management could be a great asset.

 The efforts for winning back your inactive subscriber begins much before you plan your re-engagement emails.
 It begins with

-- The understanding what factors qualify as inactivity,
+- Understanding what factors qualify as inactivity,

 - What triggered the inactivity,